 Each POD service uses a slightly different vocabulary and the word salad can get confusing fast.
 A "product" in one system might refer to a specific type of shirt; in another it might be your design.

 With OrbitKit we've tried to use a set of words that do not conflict with any platform's terminology.
 This may seem a little jarring, but we hope it will avoid ambiguity and confusion.
 Here is what you need to know:

-- Platform refers to a POD service.
-For example: Teespring, Redbubble, Spreadshirt are platforms.
+Platform refers to a marketplace or POD service.
+For example: Etsy, Shopify, Printful, Teespring, Redbubble, Spreadshirt are platforms.

-- A Venue is a specific account at a platform.
-You may, for example, want to register multiple Teespring accounts with OrbitKit - each is a separate venue.
-Note that throttles are per-platform, so this won't let you publish faster :-)
+A Venue is a specific account at a platform.
+You may, for example, want to register multiple Etsy accounts with OrbitKit - each is a separate venue.

-- An Exhibit is a published (or soon-to-be published) design at a venue.
-When you assign an Archetype to a design (or manually exhibit designs), OrbitKit creates an exhibit.
+An Exhibit is a published (or soon-to-be published) design at a venue.
+When you publish a design with a blueprint, OrbitKit creates an exhibit.
 Exhibits start out empty and waiting (see the article on Exhibit States) but eventually get published to a venue as a campaign/work/product/etc.